EbruBaglan/RT1-assignment1-solution/README.md

 Research Track 1 - Assignment 1 - Solution
 ================================

 This is a solution to the proposed problem by in the Research Track 1 course offered by the Università degli Studi di Genova in 2021-2022 Fall semester by Professor Carmine Recchiuto.
-The assignment requires the robot to avoid crashing the golden tokens and collecting and tleabing behind the silver tokens.
+The assignment requires the robot to avoid crashing the golden tokens and collecting and leaving behind the silver tokens.
 The simulator used is a simple, portable robot simulator developed by [Student Robotics] (https://studentrobotics.org).
 Notice that some of the arenas and the exercises have been modified for the Research Track I course by Professor Carmine Recchiuto.

 Installing and running
 ----------------------